theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Configurations`: An issue related to configurations
     - `CSS`: An issue related to CSS
     - `Custom`: An issue related to custom things
-    - `Optimization`: An issue that needs to be optimized
 - By results
     - `Wontfix`: An issue that will not to be fixed
     - `Need More Info`: Need more information for solving the issue